warmcat/libwebsockets/minimal-examples/dbus-client/minimal-dbus-ws-proxy-testclient/README.md

 It asks the minimal dbus ws proxy application to connect to libwebsockets.org over the mirror protocol.
-And it proxies back the ASCII packets used to communicate the mirror sample drawing vectors over dbus to this test client if you draw on the mirror example app at https://libwebsockets.org/testserver/ in a browser.
+And it proxies back the ASCII packets used to communicate the mirror sample drawing vectors over dbus to this test client if you draw on the [mirror example app](https://libwebsockets.org/testserver/) in a browser.

 ## build